GooseyHonker/RecursiveSimplicity/Historical Versons Notice.md

 2. Keep the Guardrails Visible Don’t bury the warnings, disclaimers, or “read before proceeding” notices—surface them right at the top so anyone encountering the file knows its limits.

-3.“Then vs. Now” Context: Earlier drafts spoke more sharply in places; the current model reflects refined language and clarified intent.
+3. “Then vs. Now” Context: Earlier drafts spoke more sharply in places; the current model reflects refined language and clarified intent.

 4. Anticipate the Emotional Read If something might land as confrontational, briefly acknowledge why: